Eng-Bunnys/AudioCapture/README.md

-# AudioScope
+# AudioCapture

 ##  Overview
-AudioScope is a real-time audio signal visualizer built in Java.
+AudioCapture is a real-time audio signal visualizer built in Java.
 It captures live audio from the microphone, processes the waveform, and displays it dynamically using **JFreeChart**.
 This tool can be expanded with additional signal processing features like **filtering, FFT analysis, and equalization**

 ##  Features
 - **Real-time audio capture** from the microphone